IvoryRines/Professional-README-Generator/README.md

   ## Usage
   - In your terminal, type `node index.js` to launch the application.
-  - Follow the prompts within the command-line and your custom README will be created within the repository upon completion.
+  - Follow the prompts within the command-line.
+Upon completion, your custom README will be created within the repository.
   - Please see my [tutorial video](https://drive.google.com/file/d/1a2DE2J5oyhY5WMKJnSRJ8LZFPBVehS4o/view?usp=sharing) for a visual demonstration of the application's functionality.

   ## License